 If you continually look to reduce the scope of your experiments, it can stop you from pursuing initiatives that have both higher rewards and risks.
-Minimize the scope of the experiment too much and what you end up executing on might not be sufficient enough to prove or disprove an idea is worth investing in.
+Minimize the scope of the experiment too much, and what you end up executing on might not be sufficient enough to prove or disprove that an idea is worth the investment.

 “What if we had made the user experience a little better?
-Was the experience we put live a fair enough representation of the end product that it gave us enough data to make a final decision on this initiative?”
+Was the experience a fair enough representation of the end product such that it gave us enough data to make a final decision on this initiative?”

 But how do you manage experiments that are a higher risk because they need a considerable upfront investment?

-Adopting this approach means, at the very worst if the big initiative doesn’t work, there is still a lot of potential for success with the other things you’re doing.
-That’s the best way to manage risk, with diversification.
+Adopting this approach means that if the big initiative doesn’t work, there’s still a lot of potential for success with the other things you’re doing.
+That’s the best way to manage risk—with diversification.